 Pour ingredients into a plastic bottle with a squirt-top and shake until thoroughly incorporated.
-Before using, shake liquid well and measure out 2 tablespoons per load.
+Before using, shake the liquid well and measure out 2 tablespoons per load.

 Besides getting our dishes clean, the overall savings is impressive, too.
-Using receipts from the past month as comparison, using either of these homemade dishwasher soap recipes saves approximately $9.50 per month, doubling my initial savings of just using the regular store brand!
+Using receipts from the past month as a comparison, using either of these homemade dishwasher soap recipes saves approximately $9.50 per month, doubling my initial savings of just using the regular store brand!

 The initial expense of buying unfamiliar products might be off-putting to some people, but if you stick with it, the savings start adding up with each load.
 Assuming each batch lasts about a month, you can wash your dishes for less than 7 cents a load!
-You can also be on the lookout for sales, coupons or good old price matching on each ingredient.
+You can also be on the lookout for sales, coupons, or good old price matching on each ingredient.

 There is another great reason to give homemade dishwasher soap a try.
 If you are like me, you may be concerned with reducing the amounts of excessive chemicals in your household cleaners.
 Anyone with allergies or sensitive skin would highly benefit as well.